ssddanbrown/inlets/README.md

 * native multi-arch with ARMHF/ARM64 support
 * Dockerfile and Kubernetes YAML files
 * discover and implement `Service` type of `LoadBalancer` for Kubernetes - [inlets-operator](https://github.com/inlets/inlets-operator)
-* tunnelling websocket traffic in addition to HTTP(s)
+* tunnelling websockets
 * [get a logo for the project](https://github.com/inlets/inlets/issues/46)
-* TLS certificates when used with a reverse proxy like Nginx, Caddy or Traefik
+* TLS certificates when used with a reverse proxy, or inlets PRO

 #### Inlets PRO

-The following features / use-cases are covered by [inlets.pro](https://github.com/inlets/inlets-pro).
+The following features / use-cases are covered by [inlets PRO](https://inlets.dev).

-* Tunnel L4 TCP traffic in addition to HTTP/s at L7
+* Tunnel L4 TCP traffic such as websockets, databases, reverse proxies, remote desktop and SSH
+* Expose multiple ports from the same client - i.e. 80 and 443
+* Run a reverse proxy or Kubernetes IngressController directly on your host
-* Automated TLS - including via inletsctl/inlets-operator
+* Automated TLS for the websocket
 * Commercial services & support

 ### Status